fd17/UnityML-Navigation/README.md

 | eps_end     | 0.001    | minimum epsilon |
 |eps_decay| 0.01 | epsilon decay per episode |

-With default settings, the agent should learn to solve the environment within arrpoximately 500 episodes.
+With these settings, the agent should learn to solve the environment within arrpoximately 500 episodes.